The Difference Between 「ようだ」 and 「みたいだ」

 彼、怒ってるみたいだ。

-The second sounds like a direct comment based on what the speaker is feeling in that moment.
+The second sentence sounds like a casual comment based on what the speaker sees or feels in the moment.

 彼は風邪をひいたようだ。